 Spend some time describing preferences and emphasizing exactly what they are-our natural inclinations or inherent tendencies.
 Emphasize that they are not things that we have chosen about ourselves, but pretty permanent features of our personality.

 For this exercise, the relevant preferences are those related to how we tend to behave in teams.
 Make sure to also outline what they are not (e.g., ways to label, categorize, or judge ourselves or others).
 They are also not good or bad; each type has its strengths and weaknesses.
 To help them understand, you can talk a little bit about famed psychologist Carl Jung’s research into personality types, including extraversion and introversion.
-Then you can move into something most people are at least a little familiar with: Myers-Briggs’ personality types research, which was the foundation for the Myers-Briggs Personality Type Indicator assessment, or MBTI.

-Once your participants have a good grasp on what these preferences and personality features are and why they are not “good” or “bad,” you can shift into the activity itself.
+Once your participants have a good grasp of what these preferences and personality features are and why they are not “good” or “bad,” you can shift into the activity itself.
 Allow participants enough time to come up with their personal team experience and share out on it.
 After each group shares their responses and participants have an opportunity to share some of their reflections on personal team experiences, make sure you have a few minutes left for the key takeaways discussion (Allen, 2015).

 Using EI in HR (Human Resources)

 HR is one of the most effective places to apply what we know about emotional intelligence.
 Besides contributing to better communication, relationships, and problem-solving among current employees, emotional intelligence can also help you to identify the best candidates for positions within the organization.

 Using Emotional Intelligence Interview Questions

 Emotional intelligence interview questions can be extremely helpful in narrowing down your pool of applicants, especially if you have a lot of applicants with similarly impressive qualifications.